falconre/falcon/README.md

 # Building

-As of 1.18, everything, including docs, builds with stable.
+As of 1.18, everything, including docs, builds with rust stable.

 You will need the correct dependencies for bindgen to build the capstone bindings, as well as `z3` on the commandline.
 The `Dockerfile` has everything required to get you set up.